Military history of Pakistan: Development of atomic bomb projects

 Soon after Bhutto assumed control of Pakistan, he established nuclear weapons development.
 On January 20, 1972, Abdus Salam, after being requested by Zulfikar Ali Bhutto, arranged and managed a secret meeting of academic scientists and engineers with Bhutto in Multan city.
 It was there that Bhutto orchestrated, administered, and led the scientific research on nuclear weapons as he announced the official nuclear weapons development programme.
 In 1972, Pakistan's core intelligence service, the ISI, secretly learned that India was close to developing an atomic bomb, under its nuclear programme.
 Partially in response, defence expenditure and funding of science under then-Prime Minister Bhutto increased by 200%.
 In the initial years, Abdus Salam, a Nobel laureate, headed the nuclear weapons program as he was the prime minister's science adviser.
 He is also credited with recruiting hundreds of Pakistani scientists, engineers, and mathematicians to the nuclear weapons development program; he later formed and headed the Theoretical Physics Group (TPG), the special weapons division of the Pakistan Atomic Energy Commission (PAEC) that developed the designs of the nuclear weapons.

 Throughout that time, the foundations were laid down to develop a military nuclear capability.
 This included the nuclear fuel cycle and nuclear weapons design, development and testing programme.
 The fuel cycle program included the uranium exploration, mining, refining, conversion and Uranium Hexafluoride (UF_{6}) production, enrichment and fuel fabrication and reprocessing facilities.
 These facilities were established in PAEC by Munir Ahmad Khan.
 He was appointed PAEC Chairman on January 20, 1972, at the Multan Conference of senior scientists and engineers.
 Earlier, Munir Ahmad Khan was serving as Director of Nuclear Power and Reactors Division, IAEA.
 He was credited as the "technical father" of Pakistan's atom project by a recent International Institute of Strategic Studies, London, (IISS) dossier on history of the Pakistan's nuclear development, with Zulfikar Ali Bhutto as the father of Pakistan's nuclear developmental programme.
-Munir Ahmad Khan, an expert in Plutonium technology, had also laid the foundation and groundbreaking work for the Plutonium reprocessing technology.
-Khan, built the New Laboratories, a plutonium reprocessing plant located in Islamabad.